Plethora777/mcpe_viz/README.md

 ## CUSTOMIZATION

-You can copy mcpe_viz.cfg to ~/.mcpe_viz/mcpe_viz.xml and then edit that file to customize the way mcpe_viz works.
+You can copy mcpe_viz.cfg to ~/.mcpe_viz/mcpe_viz.cfg and then edit that file to customize the way mcpe_viz works.

 You can copy mcpe_viz.xml to ~/.mcpe_viz/mcpe_viz.xml and then edit that file to set custom colors for blocks and biomes.

 ## TODO

-This is just a quick and dirty tool that I made so that I could get an overview of one of my MCPE worlds.
-The code is a bit messy and there is lots still todo.
+There is lots still todo.
 Search on 'todo' in the code to see what needs attention.